-- 1) Conduct interviews with Departmental personnel at a Departmental facility in a private and comfortable location. - 2) Make every effort to conduct interviews with non-departmental subjects at a convenient location.
+- b) Location of Interview - Conduct interviews with Departmental personnel at a Departmental facility in a private and comfortable location. - Make every effort to conduct interviews with non-departmental subjects at a convenient location. - c) Order of Interviews

 The order of interviews is frequently controlled by the circumstances of the investigation and the type of complaint.
 As a general rule, interviews should be conducted in the following order: